aunmesh/HomePage/content/post/Monty-Hall.md

 ### Enter Probability
-Probability theorem is an amazing part of Mathematics.
+Probability theory is an amazing part of Mathematics.
 One of the reasons it is so amazing is because it has enabled a rational procedure for making guesses.
 I will say that again - **_"Rational Guess Work"_**.
 And thus, if we are to be smart here, and make rational choices, we need to follow Probability Theory.

 ### The Answer